cucumber/docs/content/tutorial/getting-started-with-cucumber-jvm-in-five-minutes.md

 # Creating a Project

-You can use the shouty project, [which is available from GitHub](https://slack-redir.net/link?url=http%3A%2F%2Fgithub.com%2Fcucumber-ltd%2Fshouty.java&v=3).
+For this introductions, we will use the shouty project, [which is available from GitHub](https://slack-redir.net/link?url=http%3A%2F%2Fgithub.com%2Fcucumber-ltd%2Fshouty.java&v=3).

 ## Project Structure